-Bachelor of Business Administration in Hispanic Marketing 120 credits
+Bachelor of Business Administration in Hispanic Marketing

-Program Delivery Modality:CampusOnlineHybridLanguage of Instruction:SpanishEnglishBilingualThe language of instruction and program delivery modality are subject to availability.
+The language of instruction and program delivery modality are subject to availability.

 The Bachelor of Business Administration in Hispanic Marketing program is designed with the intention that students acquire the necessary cultural knowledge about Hispanic consumers, to use marketing strategies that allow them to establish more successful campaigns.
 This program will provide the student with great knowledge and ideas for effective communication and marketing strategies that can be used to reach diverse ethnic groups.
 It will provide the foundation for using culture as a localization tool, especially within the larger Hispanic markets.
 The cultural beliefs, values, perceptions and behaviors shared by this group and a review of the best strategies for establishing better relationships with Hispanic clients are explored.